 - Hitching or unhitching with the bike rack adds approximately ten minutes to the process.

 The process is reversed for the unhitch process.
-We have taken our bikes on several camping trips and have had no issues with this method of transport.
+We have taken our bikes on a couple camping trips and was not aware of issues with this method of transport.
+We later learned about our tongue weight issue, but a change to a different receiver should solve the problem.

 There are, no doubt, other ways to haul bikes with teardrops, but this has worked very well for us.
 We hope it will help others who are interested in taking their bikes on camping trips.